UKHomeOffice/rtp-amazon-sqs-lib/README.md

 RTP Amazon SQS and ElasticMQ Library
 ====================================
-Scala library to interact with Amazon SQS and where ElasticMQ can be used for embedding testing of the SQS messaging system
+Scala library to interact with Amazon SQS and where ElasticMQ can be used for embedding testing of the SQS messaging system.

 Application built with the following (main) technologies: